-Why is Fall Good for Planting?
+Why is Fall a Good Time for Planting?

-As a side note, Pruning is discouraged in late August and September.
+(As a side note, Pruning is discouraged in late August and September.
 Pruning will spur the plant to put energy into growing shoots and leaves.
-Forcing that up top growth at this time of year will take away from root strength when the plant needs it most.
+Forcing that up top growth at this time of year will take away from root strength when the plant needs it most.)

 You’ll still need to water carefully right up until the ground freezes, but seasonal fall rains may take some of the load off of you and the water doesn’t evaporate as quickly as it does in the warmer days of Summer.

 Plus, I don’t know about you, but I love gardening in the fall weather.
 I will do almost anything to get outdoors in September and October.